-Floor slab loads are commonly distributed to grade (either existing or finished soil grade) by slab-on-grade type construction.
+Floor slab loads are commonly distributed to grade (either existing or finished soil grade) by slabon-grade type construction.
 Otherwise, a structural floor is used to carry the floor loads independent of the grade.
 Common types of slabs-on-grade are reinforced slabs, which may or may not include interior ribs, and post-tensioned slabs.
 The ribbed slab and post-tensioned slab provide rigidity against differential movement and minimize slab cracking.
-Where deep foundations are utilized, the floor slab loads are commonly transferred to the foundation elements and do not rely on the soil for support.
-Recommendations for a ribbed slab and post-tensioned slab are provided in the following paragraphs.
+Recommendations for a ribbed slab and post-tensioned slab are provided in the following paragraphs in the event they are preferred over a structural concrete slab.